"...should some of these Chief Executives now ‘walk the plank’..."

 SCM Direct warned the FCA, post-Brexit, on Monday 27th June that large UK physical property funds needed to be urgently re-priced or suspended to protect investors.
 Yet the majority of these funds took up to nearly two weeks to materially re-price or suspend dealing.

 The question is who is culpable for the c. £140m of possible compensation payments into these funds?

 SCM Direct’s calculation, based on recent pricing adjustments/suspensions, are that major property funds could face being forced to inject c. £140m into their funds to compensate funds for allowing exiting investors to sell their holdings at materially inflated prices post Brexit.
-The remaining clients should be compensated via their funds as they have suffered from this extra money being given away to redeeming clients.
+The remaining clients should be compensated via their funds as they have borne the brunt of this extra money being given away to redeeming clients.

 SCM Direct has been highlighting this serious liquidity issue in retail property funds since August 2015.
-Yet neither the FCA nor the fund groups ever properly addressed this issue?
+Yet neither the FCA and the fund groups never properly addressed this issue?

 How can you run and market a fund purporting to offer investors daily liquidity when typically, 80-90% of the fund is locked up in illiquid investments that might take several months to sell in a downturn?

 Back in August 2015 I was quoted in The Times saying: